Will there be ‘Queen of the South’ season 6? Listen to its killer soundtrack

-Loosely based on a true story and adapted from Arturo Pérez-Reverte’s best-selling novel of the same name, the show centers on Teresa as a woman forced to run from a Mexican cartel and seek refuge in America.
+Loosely based on a true story and adapted from Arturo Pérez-Reverte’s bestselling novel of the same name, the show centers on Teresa as a woman forced to run from a Mexican cartel and seek refuge in America.
 As she fights for survival, she strikes out as a drug smuggler and works her way up the drug cartel ladder while racking up a string of enemies along the way.

-This is no coincident – the score is led by none other than musical pioneer Giorgio Moroder, who’s been involved in such a range of projects over the years it would put Ludwig van Beethoven to shame.
+This is no coincidence – the score is led by none other than musical pioneer Giorgio Moroder, who’s been involved in such a range of projects over the years it would put Ludwig van Beethoven to shame.
 Starting off his career in the 70s, Moroder helped pioneer the sound of disco and italo-disco both solo and with artists like Donna Summer before moving onto movies with scores that defined 80s cinema.

 His resume contains numerous films for which he wrote or co-wrote scores and soundtrack songs including Midnight Express, American Gigolo, Flashdance, Metropolis, and Scarface, not to mention two songs that pretty much made Top Gun – Kenny Loggins’ “Danger Zone” and Berlin’s “Take My Breath Away”.

-Although Moroder took a twenty year hiatus in 1992, returning to pop songwriting and recording in 2013, Queen of the South sees Moroder back doing soundtrack work with collaborator Raney Shockne – a composer and songwriter who’s also been involved in numerous high-profile projects including writing and producing songs for Britney Spears and Foxes as well as working on the likes of The Age Of Adaline and Scream 4.
+Although Moroder took a twenty-year hiatus in 1992, returning to pop songwriting and recording in 2013, Queen of the South sees Moroder back doing soundtrack work with collaborator Raney Shockne – a composer and songwriter who’s also been involved in numerous high-profile projects including writing and producing songs for Britney Spears and Foxes as well as working on the likes of The Age Of Adaline and Scream 4.